hujack891/MRAG/data/doc_cleaned/Sandgate_Village_Walkthrough.md

 Ideally, the lower you have his health before killing his father, the less time you’ll have to worry about this phase if you can rush him down.
 If you don’t kill his dad, he’ll scurry off as soon as the Second Prince falls.
 If not, you’ll be able to help yourself to the Second Prince’s Spirit, as well as a Pungent Flesh Chunk.

-King of Flowing Sands and Second Rat Prince

 ## Valley of Despair

 ![Wukong Sandgate 62.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/c/cf/Wukong_Sandgate_62.jpg)